namvu9/bitsy/README.md

 # bitsy

-**WIP**: bitsy is a simple bittorrent client that I wrote as a learning experience and to better understand the BitTorrent P2P protocol.
+bitsy is a simple bittorrent client that I wrote as a learning experience and to better understand the BitTorrent P2P protocol.
 It implements only the core parts of the spec (BEP-3) needed for basic functionality (download/upload).

 I've only tested this on my own local setup, so it's unlikely to work on other systems as is, but in theory it can be used as follows:
 ```